close-dev-team/partner-sdk-php/examples/text message/sendToAllUsersForChat.md

-# Sending a message to all users in all chats for one event.
+# Sending a message to all users in one specific chat.
-Do you want to send a message to all users going to a specific event?
-Then you can use the sendToAllChatsForEvent() operation.

 ##### example: